EventNet-ITA: Italian Frame Parsing for Events: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper we presented EventNet-ITA, a new corpus annotated with event frames in Italian, and described and evaluated an efficient model for Frame Parsing trained on the corpus.
-EventNet-ITA is an ongoing project and this work documented its first stable version.
-A more comprehensive evaluation including performance at span level, as well as a thorough error analysis are already in progress.
-As next steps, we plan to release the dataset and documentation and make our system usable end-to-end by other researchers, in order to allow its adoption for research and application purposes.
-This will also require an extrinsic test of the resource on new texts and on different textual genres and the integration of the schema, in view of providing a wider domain coverage.
+In this paper we presented EvN-ITA, a large corpus annotated with event frames in Italian, accompained by an efficient multi-label sequential model for Frame Parsing, trained and evaluated on the corpus.
+Future work includes extrinsic tests of the resource on new data from different textual genres and the reinforcement of the schema, in view of providing a wider domain coverage and increased adaptability of the model.
+Moreover, is our plan to employ EvN-ITA as a benchmark to investigate the performance of different methodologies and learning models for Frame Parsing, as well as to explore strategies for multilingual applications.